ovska/FlameCsv/docs/docs/converters.md

 @"FlameCsv.CsvOptions`1.IgnoreEnumCase?displayProperty=nameWithType" can be used to make the parsing case-insensitive.

-@"FlameCsv.CsvOptions`1.AllowUndefinedEnumValues?displayProperty=nameWithType" can be used to forego a
-@"System.Enum.IsDefined?displayProperty=nameWithType" check when parsing enums.
+@"FlameCsv.CsvOptions`1.AllowUndefinedEnumValues?displayProperty=nameWithType" can be used to forego a `IsDefined`-check when parsing enums.

 ```cs
 // more lenient enum parsing